WhatMeWorry/Delivery/misc_notes/InstallProcedures.md

 The LLVM compiler for D language is called LDC (LLCM D Compiler).
 This is for version 2 of the D Language so the command is actually named ldc2.

 ***

 Side Note: 7-zip file archiver

 Note: this install procedure assumes you have the 7-Zip utility already installed.
-If not, go to https://www.7-zip.org/ and download it.
+If not, go to https://www.7-zip.org/ and download either the 64 bit Windows 10 .exe or .msi installer.
 Right click the downloaded application (7z1900-x64) and select "Run as Administrator".
 7 zip must be installed as administrator.
 Keep things simple and just use the default destination folder C:Program Files\7-Zip\ and select [Install] button

-Now we need to add a path in the PATH environment variable that points to this new location for 7-zip.exe
+We don't need to add a path in the PATH environment variable that points to this new location for 7-zip.exe because the Windows File Explorer automaticaly knows about 7 zip.

 ***

-Since ldc2-1.16.0-Windows-x64.7z does not have an built-in installer, we'll have to manually massage it a bit.
+Since ldc2-x.xx.0-Windows-x64.7z do not have a built-in installer, we'll have to manually massage it a bit.

-Go to the ldc2-1.16.0-Windows-x64.7z downloaded file and
+Select the latest ldc2-x.xx.x-Windows-x64.7z and download it.

+After the download is finished, on right click the file --> 7-zip --> Open Archive

+You should now have a ldc2-x.xx.x-linux-x86_64.tar.xz file on your local system.

+ Right Click the file --> 7-zip --> Open Archive
+The file in the 7zip program will have just the .tar suffix.
+The xz compression is gone.

+Now double click on the .tar file within 7-zip.
+The file name will have just be ldc2-x.xx.x-linux-x86_64 The tar archival is gone.
+Notice the file path will be built up from the preceeding steps: C:\Users\someuser\Downloads\ldc2-1.14.0-linux-x86_64.tar.xz\ldc2-1.14.0-linux-x86_64.tar\ldc2-1.14.0-linux-x86_64
+The folder that you did the download should show all three: ldc2-1.14.0-linux-x86_64.tar.xz ldc2-1.14.0-linux-x86_64.tar ldc2-1.14.0-linux-x86_64

 ***